dqops/dqo/docs/client/index.md

 ### **curl**
 Using curl you can communicate with the REST API by sending HTTP requests.
-It is a simple but effective way of trying out REST API functionality.
+It's a simple but effective way of trying out REST API functionality.
 It can also easily be used as a part of CI/CD pipelines, which lets you validate data on the fly.

 ```bash
 curl http://localhost:8888/api/connections^
 	-H "Accept: application/json"

 ```

 ### **Python sync client**
 This connecting method uses the synchronous interface offered by the unauthorized Python client.
-The unauthorized client sends plain requests without an `Authorization` header, therefore no API Key is required.
+Unauthorized client sends plain requests without an `Authorization` header, therefore no API Key is required.
-Methods of the synchronous interface wait until a response from the REST API is captured before the execution of the program will resume.
+Methods of the synchronous interface wait until a response from the REST API is captured before execution of the program will resume.
 REST APIs that are accessible from a larger network and/or are accessed by many users should require requests to be authorized.
 Trying to access them with an unauthorized will result in failure (`401 Unauthorized` error).

 ```python
 from dqops import client